codemasonhq/mason-cli/README.md

 #### Services vs Instances
 In the Mason JSON for your craft kit, you may set the `type` as `service` or `instance`.

-An `instance` is your main process, it runs your application (generally an `instance` is a language).
+An `instance` is your main process: it runs your application (generally an `instance` is a language).
 It is used as the base image to build `FROM` in your Dockerfile.
 Currently the craft command only supports one `instance` per kit.

 And a `service` is typically something your app utilises like MySQL, Redis or Postgres etc.